marcelohcortez/memory-game/README.md

 # Memory Game

-Simple project of a memory game that will serve as a base for a Pokémon themed memory game, that will later be converted to a native app.
+Simple project of a memory game using 2D array.

 ## Available Scripts